OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 ## Components

-Here is a what is refered to as the Comprehensive Archictecture.
-It shows all of the components deployed in a common enterprise environment:
+The following comprehensive architecture diagram shows all of the components deployed in a common enterprise environment:

 ![comprehensive](images/arch-comprehensive.png)

+<mark>will developers understand what POD and DC mean in the graphic?
+I don't find the arrows helpful.
+The flow is not clear to me.</mark>

 ### OpenNMS Services

 #### OpenNMS Core

-The primary OpenNMS instance (or core) is responsible for managing configuration, scheduling, the event bus, state management, maintenance, etc...
+The primary OpenNMS instance (or core) manages configuration, scheduling, the event bus, state management, maintenance, etc.

 Most of the magic happens here.